On real roots of polynomial systems of equations in the context of group theory: Probability of the root being real

-Now using the standard polarization formula for the homogeneous polynomial $I(\Delta;\phi^2)$ (see for example \cite{KK}) and also for the volume polynomial in the space of virtual convex compact sets in $\mathfrak k^*$, we obtain the required statement. \end{proof}
+Applying the polarization formula to the homogeneous polynomial $I(\Delta;\frac{P^2(\lambda+\rho)}{P^2(\rho)})$ in the argument $\Delta$, and also to the volume polynomial in the space of virtual compact sets in $\mathfrak k^*$ (see, e.g., \cite{KK}), we obtain the desired statement. \end{proof}